- the key elements of adult education theory

 BOOK YOUR PLACE ON A COURSE NOW

-To book a place on ISC Medical's teaching course for doctors - Teach the Teacher course - simply complete the form below.
+To book a place on ISC Medical's teaching course for doctors - Teach the Teacher / Train the Trainer course - simply complete the form below.
 Once you have made the payment, you will receive immediate confirmation of your booking.
 Subsequently we will send you full joining instructions by email, together with a list of hotels which you can book if you require accommodation for the night.